 Nothing is quite like getting thrown into the fire like becoming a mom.
 There is all this focus on pregnancy, and birth prep, the baby shower and the nursery, and next to none on what to expect when you are postpartum and how the heck to look after a newborn?!
 That weird breathing where they stop breathing for a few seconds, is that normal?
 What do you do with their belly button?
 How often should they be feeding/pooping?
 What can you do to help yourself feel better in the early days?

 Questions like this are the type of key information that most first time moms are missing when they are sent blissfully unaware home from the hospital.
 We need to do better at helping and supporting new parents while they navigate the first year of their baby’s life.
+There needs to be more info on new mom essentials.

 10 Tips for New Moms from a Registered Dietician, Naturopathic Doctor, Child Safety Expert.
 Psychologist, PhD, and a Pelvic Floor Physiotherapist